Cannabis cultivation: Vegetative

 The emphasis on advanced cultivation techniques, as well as the availability of hybrid strains (with names like Northern Lights, Master Kush, NYC Diesel), is believed to be a factor in the increase in the overall quality and variety of commercially available cannabis over the past few decades.
 The Internet in particular has brought together widely diverse genetics from around the world through trading and purchasing.
-However, well-grown heirloom strains (e.g. island sweet skunk, fruity Thai etc.) are used to produce 1 gram per watt (g/W) harvest.
+However, well-grown heirloom strains (e.g. island sweet skunk, fruity Thai etc.) are used to produce 1 gram; 1/28 oz per watt (g/W) harvest.

 Pre-flowering

 Also called the stretch, this takes one day to two weeks.
 Most plants spend 10–14 days in this period after switching the light cycle to 12 hours of darkness.
 Plant development increases dramatically, with the plant doubling or more in size.
 (See reproductive development below.)
 Production of more branches and nodes occurs during this stage, as the structure for flowering grows.
 The plant starts to develop bracts/bracteoles where the branches meet the stem (nodes).
 Pre-flowering indicates the plant is ready to flower.